thosgood/this-weeks-finds/markdown/101-151/week142.md

 > zero-dimensional multitope, PI-colored multitopic sets are the same as
 > ordinary multitopic sets.
 Thus, the definition of a transfor of an
 > arbitrary dimension and shape is a generalization of that of
-> "multitopic ω-category"; the additional properties are also similar,
+> "multitopic $\omega$-category"; the additional properties are also similar,
 > they being defined by FOLDS-based universal properties.
 There is one
 > new element though.
 For dim(PI)\>=2 , the concept of PI-transfor
-> involves a universal property which is an ω-dimensional, FOLDS-style
+> involves a universal property which is an $\omega$-dimensional, FOLDS-style
 > generalization of the concept of right Kan-extension (right lifting in
 > the terminology used by Ross Street).
 This is a "right-adjoint" type
 > universal property, in contrast to the "left-adjoint" type involved